make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Sphere point picking

+- Now that we can generate
+  a sequence of pseudorandom numbers, the next step is to map those numbers to locations on the planet.
+- Since the planet in our game is just a large sphere, we can use something called "sphere point picking" to map the pseudorandom numbers to points on the planet.
 - problems you might encounter
 - possible solutions
 - Marsaglia's method and its advantages (speed, no rejection / deterministic ingress requirements)